-For transmitting the low frequencies a subwoofer is hidden under a pile of out of use radiators.
-These radiators “radiate” the sonic vibrations of the subwoofer, because they will start to vibrate according to the low frequencies produced by the subwoofer.
-It is through these combination of loudspeakers—the speaker connected to the RF receiver, the three placed close to radiators and door and the subwoofer—that the signal of the WiFi router is materialised into sound.
-The title of the installation itself is of course a reference to the old radiators used, but at the same time an acoustic radiator is also another name for a loudspeaker.
+For transmitting the low frequencies, a subwoofer is hidden under a pile of out-of-use radiators.
+These radiators “radiate” the sonic vibrations of the subwoofer because they will start to vibrate according to the low frequencies produced by the subwoofer.
+It is through these combination of loudspeakers—the speaker connected to the RF receiver, the three placed close to radiators and door, and the subwoofer—that the signal of the WiFi router is materialised into sound.
+The title of the installation itself is of course a reference to the old radiators used, but at the same time, an acoustic radiator is also another name for a loudspeaker.

-The direct translation from imperceptible frequencies around the audience becomes even more clear by the involvement of their own personal devices radiating electromagnetic frequencies.
-Entering the room, they can connect their mobile phone to the WiFi router.
+The direct translation from imperceptible frequencies around the audience members becomes even more clear by the involvement of their own personal devices radiating electromagnetic frequencies.
+Entering the room, they can connect their mobile phones to the WiFi router.
 This will result in some glitches in the sound of the installation happening due to the establishment of a new connection between router and mobile phone.